itsRealoj/stateless-microservice-Interview/README.md

 ## Testing the API routes.

-Since this is mostly an API with post and patch requests, testing will be done with [Postman](https://www.getpostman.com/)
+You can use [Postman](https://www.getpostman.com/) to test the routes, but I have added a working ReactJS frontend to provide the UI for PATCH function and Login interface.

 ### Authentication
-This is a mock authentication so you can pass in any username or password to login.
+You can pass in any username or password to login.
  1. Set the request to **POST** and the url to _/api/users/login_.
  2. In the **Body** for the Postman request, select **x-www-form-urlencoded**.
  3. You will be setting 2 keys (for username and password).
 Set the ```username``` key to any name.
 Set ```password``` to any password (minimum of 6 characters).
  4. Hit ```Send```.
 You will get a result in this format:
  ```
  {
-    "user": "real",
+    "user": "John",
     "authorized": true,
     "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6Im1vaSIsImlhdCI6MTUzMjAwNDkwMSwiZXhwIjoxNTMyMDI2NTAxfQ.sonItbpZ_yKsRLDXNfDqwN6yN5VbdMVDhgKAMxDmPFY"
 }